jhnns/bumpy-road-to-universal-javascript/README.md

 ### [stage-5-fix-csr](stage-5-fix-csr)

 1. You realize that the client-side `App` is initialized with different props
-1. You refactor `app/start.server` to return the app instance and the preloaded state
+1. You refactor `app/start.server` to return the rendered HTML and the preloaded state
 1. You refactor `server/index.html.js` to include the preloaded state in the HTML.
 1. You put the preloaded state after the rendered HTML for performance reasons
-1. You refactor `app/start.client` to use the preloaded state and fallback to an empty object if not present
+1. You refactor `app/start.client` to use the preloaded state
 1. You realize that you just opened up the possibility for XSS attacks if `__PRELOADED_STATE__` contains user data
 1. You use [serialize-javascript](https://github.com/yahoo/serialize-javascript) which also serializes `Date` and `RegExp` objects properly
 1. Realize that everything is working as expected and live a happy life